cook-jeremy/StarRatingAPI/README.md

 ```
 There is no single underlying type to infer `Dish` because it depends on the generic parameter `Ingredient` which is allowed to change with the caller.
 The only way around it is to type erase the parameter or the return value.
 In our case, erasing `some View` to `any View` in `makeBody` leads to less efficient view diffing, so view updates of `Rating` aren't as efficient because the type of our view hierarchy is erased.
 ### Alternative 2
-Why an alternative gesture is not allowed...

-Are these alternatives bad or future functionality?...

 We considered providing a binding to the value of a rating in `RatingStyleConfiguration`, instead of a read-only value:
 ```swift
 public struct RatingStyleConfiguration {